Home

 We suggest you don't pack your cameras away as there are many opportunities for you to practice in Durban before you get to the national parks.

-We stayed at the Southern Sun North Beach (the old Maharani Hotel) in July 2011 and we got some great shots.
+We stayed at the Maharani Hotel in July 2011 and we got some great shots.

 We had just interviewed Freeman Patterson and one of his suggestions for photographers wanting to improve their vision was for them to stand in one spot and then see how many different photographs they could get in order to stimulate their creativity and vision.
 This was our opportunity to try out Freeman's suggestion.